serd223/bookkeeper/docs/extensions.md

 ## Dynamic Schema Extensions
 You can include your `.schema` files via the [command line](./usage.md#command-line-options) or [configuration files](./config.md), included schema files will be loaded and ready to use just like any other schema.

 The code for the schema of `bookkeeper`'s config files, bkconf, is actually written as a dynamic schema extension!
 After reading this section, you can check out [its schema code inside the examples directory](../examples/bkconf.schema) for a sort of real world example.
+Try tweaking the schema file and generating the `bkconf` code with `bk -i bk.c -is ./examples/bkconf.schema -o .` while in the root of the repository and look around the generated code inside `bk.c.bk.h`!

 Writing `.schema` files is pretty similar to writing static schema extensions, the main difference is that instead of using the internal `bookkeeper` API to automate certain things, you use special 'directives' directly in your code instead.

+See the [Directives Cheatsheet](#directives-cheatsheet) for a short list of all directives.

 Each dynamic schema file must start with a `name` and then a `derive` field.